-The lender is responsible for the accurate and timely preparation and recordation of the security instrument and any MERS-related documents required to be used in specific geographic areas.
-Lenders also must take all reasonable steps to ensure that the information on MERS is updated and accurate at all times.
+The seller/servicer is responsible for the accurate and timely preparation and recordation of the security instrument and any MERS-related documents required to be used in specific geographic areas.
+Sellers/servicers must also take all reasonable steps to ensure that information pertaining to MERS is updated and accurate at all times.

 Even when MERS is named as the nominee for the beneficiary in the security instrument, it has no beneficial interest in the mortgage.
-All actions that MERS takes with respect to a mortgage are based on the instructions initiated by the originating lender, Fannie Mae, or the servicer.
-The originating lender remains responsible for all of its Contractual Obligations and any liability that it or Fannie Mae incurs as a result of the MERS registration or any MERS transaction.
-In addition, the lender is solely responsible for any failure to comply with the provisions of its MERS Member Agreement, Rules, and Procedures and for any liability that it or Fannie Mae incurs as a result of the registration of the mortgage with MERS or any specific MERS transaction.
+All actions that MERS takes with respect to a loan are based on the instructions initiated by the originating seller, Fannie Mae, or the servicer.
+The originating seller remains responsible for all of its Contractual Obligations and any liability that it or Fannie Mae incurs as a result of the MERS registration, any MERS transaction, or the failure of MERS to perform any obligation with respect to a MERS-registered loan.
+In addition, the seller/servicer is solely responsible for any failure to comply with the provisions of its MERS Member Agreement, Rules, and Procedures.

-In the states listed below, lenders must use the Mortgage Electronic Registration Systems, Inc. Rider (MERS Rider) (Form 3158) when a newly originated mortgage loan will be registered with MERS.
-Lenders must also follow the Instructions to the MERS Rider and the applicable security instruments to make changes to the standard security instruments for the following states:
+In the states listed below, sellers/servicers must use the Mortgage Electronic Registration Systems, Inc. Rider (MERS Rider) (Form 3158) when a newly originated loan will be registered with MERS.
+Sellers/servicers must also follow the Instructions to the MERS Rider and the applicable security instruments to make changes to the standard security instruments for the following states:

-As the MERS Rider must be used in these specified states, post-closing assignments into MERS are prohibited.
+As the MERS Rider must be used in these specified states, post-closing assignments to MERS are prohibited.

-In the state of Maine, lenders must use the MERS Mortgage Assignment (Form 3749) to assign loans to MERS at origination or post-closing, as applicable.
-Mortgage loans in which the Maine security instrument has been modified to name MERS as the original mortgagee of record, solely as nominee for the lender, are ineligible for delivery to Fannie Mae.
+In the state of Maine, sellers/servicers must use the MERS Mortgage Assignment (Form 3749) to assign loans to MERS at origination or post-closing, as applicable.
+Loans in which the Maine security instrument has been modified to name MERS as the original mortgagee of record, solely as nominee for the seller/servicer, are ineligible for delivery to Fannie Mae.

-If a lender registers a mortgage with MERS before delivering it to Fannie Mae, the lender must ensure that the Mortgage Identification Number (MIN) is registered in MERS and names itself as the investor.
-Additionally, the lender must include the MIN in the delivery data.
-After Fannie Mae purchases or securitizes the mortgage, Fannie Mae notifies MERS to update its records to reflect Fannie Mae’s ownership interest in the mortgage.
+If a seller/servicer registers a loan with MERS before delivering it to Fannie Mae, the seller/servicer must ensure that the MIN is registered in MERS and names itself as the investor.
+Additionally, the seller/servicer must include the MIN in the delivery data.
+After Fannie Mae purchases or securitizes the mortgage, Fannie Mae notifies MERS to update its records to reflect Fannie Mae’s ownership interest in the loan.